geerlingguy/raspberry-pi-dramble/README.md

 > Note that for the hosts file, you can point the domain at any of the non-master nodes (e.g. `10.0.100.62`, `10.0.100.63`, etc.); they are all running the Traefik ingress controller as a Kubernetes DaemonSet, meaning any single host can direct traffic on port 80 to the `drupal8` service.
 Technically, you could use DNS round robin to point one domain at all the Pis, but the best solution is to have another load balancer in front of all the Pis, redirecting the traffic to them using a more intelligent load balancing and health monitoring solution.

+#### Adding more nodes

+You can add more than four nodes, if you desire; add additional hosts in the same sequence in the following files:

+  - `setup/networking/inventory`
+  - `setup/networking/vars.yml`
+  - `inventory`

+If you need to change the IP subnet (default is `10.0.100.x`), make sure to also update `hosts.j2` to use the new subnet so hostnames resolve correctly.

 #### Private Docker Registry Usage

 The Pi Dramble includes a built-in Docker registry that is used to host Drupal images for deployment to Kubernetes.
 To use the Docker Registry manually (to push or pull images):